taadith/tamil-translator/README.md

 ## Log (because commit messages are often too short and gibberish):
 07/26:
 I am following an EasyOCR Tamil tutorial, which is perfect for what I need!
 I seem to be having an issue with loading the model required for Tamil and English.
+...
+I found my solution with the original tesseract-ocr project.
+I will simply run the bash commands through Python's OS library.

 07/22:
 I have installed the command-line version of tesseract, which succesfully works for English words, and will need to continue further exploration for pytesseract.
 I have installed the capability to recognize Tamil words but I have not tested this yet.